softprops/coffeehaus/README.md

 # cawfee

-A coffeescript show for JVM locals
+A coffeescript shop for JVM locals.

 ## /!\ Extraction in progress